isiahmeadows/mithril.js/examples/threaditjs/README.md

 	+})
 	```

-	Here's that diff with the old expressions realigned to show what's really different, since the diff does a poor job of showing what precisely changed:
+	Here's that diff with the old expressions realigned to show what's really different, since the diff does a poor job of showing what precisely changed (very little changed beyond indentation):

 	```diff
 	-const async  =      ({load, loaded}) =>